-§ 2-466.
+§ 2-467.
 Law Review (8109, 8110, 8111, 8112, 8225, 8226, 8227, 8228, 8308).

 - (a) Students selected for membership on the staff of Law Review shall earn credit as follows: - (1) Junior Staff: Credit for being on the Junior Staff shall be earned by students who are candidates for Law Review membership and who are in their first year of Law Review membership.
-Based upon performance criteria set forth in the Law Review Constitution and Bylaws, the faculty advisor for the Law Review shall assign to Junior Staff one semester hour of credit for the fall semester and one semester hour of credit for the spring semester, except as provided in subsection (4) hereof. - (2) Senior Staff.
-Credit for being on the Senior Staff shall be earned by students who are in their second year of Law Review membership.
-Based upon performance criteria set forth in the Law Review Constitution and Bylaws, the faculty advisor for the Law Review shall assign to Senior Staff one semester hour of credit for the fall semester and one semester hour of credit for the spring semester, except as provided in subsections (3), (4), and (5) hereof.
+Based upon performance criteria set forth in the Law Review Constitution and Bylaws, the faculty advisor for the Law Review shall assign to Junior Staff one semester hour of credit for the fall semester and one semester hour of credit for the spring semester, except as provided in subsection (4) hereof. - (2) Senior Staff: Credit for being on the Senior Staff shall be earned by students who are in their second year of Law Review membership.
+Based upon performance criteria set forth in the Law Review Constitution and Bylaws, the faculty advisor for the Law Review shall assign to Senior Staff one semester hour of credit for the fall semester and one semester hour of credit for the spring semester, except as provided in subsections (3), (4), and (5) hereof. - (3) Editorial Board: Credit for being on the Editorial Board shall be earned by students who are in their second year of Law Review membership.
+Based upon performance criteria set forth in the Law Review Constitution and Bylaws, the faculty advisor for the Law Review shall assign to members of the Editorial Board two semester hours of credit for the fall semester and two semester hours of credit for the spring semester, except as provided in subsection (4) and (5) hereof. - (4) Executive Editor-Elect and Executive Editor: The Executive Editor-Elect shall be elected during his or her first year of Law Review membership and shall serve as Executive Editor-Elect until his or her second year of Law Review membership when, unless unqualified under the criteria set forth in the Law Review Constitution and Bylaws, he or she shall ascend to the office of Executive Editor.
+Based upon performance criteria set forth in the Law Review Constitution and Bylaws, the faculty advisor for the Law Review shall assign to the Executive Editor-Elect one semester hour of credit for the fall semester and two semester hours of credit for the spring semester, and shall assign to the Executive Editor two semester hours of credit for the fall semester and two semester hours of credit for the spring semester.

-- (3) Editorial Board: Credit for being on the Editorial Board shall be earned by students who are in their second year of Law Review membership.
-Based upon performance criteria set forth in the Law Review Constitution and Bylaws, the faculty advisor for the Law Review shall assign to members of the Editorial Board two semester hours of credit for the fall semester and two semester hours of credit for the spring semester, except as provided in subsection (4) and (5) hereof. - (4) Executive Editor-Elect and Executive Editor: The Executive Editor-Elect shall be elected during his or her first year of Law Review membership and shall serve as Executive Editor-Elect until his or her second year of Law Review Constitution and Bylaws, he or she shall ascend to the office of Executive Editor.
-Based upon performance criteria set forth in the Law Review Constitution and Bylaws, the faculty advisor for the Law Review shall assign to the Executive Editor-Elect one semester hour of credit for the fall semester and two semester hours of credit for the spring semester, and shall assign to the Executive Editor two semester. - (5) Editor-in-Chief: Credit shall be earned by the Editor-in-Chief of the Law Review.
+- (5) Editor-in-Chief.
+Credit shall be earned by the Editor-in-Chief of the Law Review.
 Based upon performance criteria set forth in the Law Review Constitution and Bylaws, the faculty advisor for the Law Review shall assign three semester hours of credit for the fall semester and two semester hours of credit for the spring semester. - (b) For all credit earned for work on the Law Review, each student shall receive a grade of either "P" or "1.00" or "0.00." - (c) In publications, the description of the offering shall be approximately as follows: